nabilah-h-s/NSL/Clean Code/README.md

   - exceptions **should not be ignored**
   - **throwable** is not recommended to use because it includes Error exceptions.
 - **Fewer Arguments**
-  Functions should have two or fewer arguments, the fewer the better.
+  Functions should have fewer arguments, the fewer the better.
 - **Avoiding flag or Boolean parameter** as these naturally contradict the principle of single responsibility. it should be considered dividing the function into two.
 - **Limit variable scope** (variable in the innermost block)